WheteThunger/DroneScaleManager/README.md

 bool API_ParentTransform(Drone drone, Transform childTransform)
 ```

-- Parents the specified trasnsform to the root entity
+- Parents the specified transform to the root entity
 - The `localPosition` of the transform will automatically be scaled according to the drone size
 - Returns `true` if the transform was parented successfully
 - Returns `false` if the drone is a delivery drone or is not resized